 His plan had accomplished just about everything he'd originally designed it for.
 The majority of the muggleborns had been pulled from the school, and the public outcry for Dumbledore's resignation was higher than it had been in decades.

-Perhaps now was just the time to make a few altercations to final stages of the plan.
+Perhaps now was just the time to make a few alterations to the final stages of the plan.

 The important thing was that he had to cover his tracks.
 He couldn't allow the diary to be traced back to himself, and to do that he needed to remove the evidence before anyone could find it.